How it works Features Pricing API Log in Start free

 Every job can have a unique share link that lets your hiring manager view the shortlist, candidate scores, and reasoning — with no login required.

-1. Open a job and click 🔗 Share with client
+1. Open a job and click 🔗 Share

 2. Choose an expiry (7 days up to no expiry)